rishavanalyst07/rishavanalyst07.github.io/README.md

 *This project is about creating a Power BI dashboard that shows feedback received from clients through a Poll.
 The Poll is sent twice a year to understand how happy clients are with agencies.*

-### Entity Billing Cycle Time
+### Operations Invoice Period
-*The project aims to analyze how long it takes for billing to happen after a media campaign runs, and identify delays or inefficiencies in the process.*
+*The project aims to analyze how long it takes for invoicing to happen after a advertisement runs, and identify delays or inefficiencies in the process.*

 ### Offline Sales Analysis